rianadon/CheckPCR/README.md

 The app also uses several other scripts created by other people which are:
 - headroom.js, downloaded from [here](http://wicky.nillia.ms/headroom.js/), which toggles the navbar visibility
 - hammer.js, downloaded from [here](http://hammerjs.github.io/dist/hammer.min.js), which enables touch interactions events such as panning and swiping
-- Chrono, downloaded from[here](https://github.com/wanasit/chrono), which parses dates given in natural language
+- Chrono, downloaded from [here](https://github.com/wanasit/chrono), which parses dates given in natural language
 - Google's Diff, Match, and Patch library from [here](http://code.google.com/p/google-diff-match-patch/), which does diffing as the name states

 Installing